jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

 1. Run a PowerShell script to create a nested vCenter.
 The nested vCenter has these attributes:
    - 3 nested ESXi Hosts
-   - 4 Portgroups mapped to VLANs in the outer vCenter
+   - 6 Portgroups mapped to VLANs in the outer vCenter
    - A Shared VSAN data store
 1. Use the Tanzu Service Installer (a.k.a.
 Arcas) to enable and configure TKGm in the nested vCenter

-These instructions will assume that you can provide a VMware marketplace token for downloading components of TKGm.

 ## Prerequisites